Your cart is currently empty!

 It’s priceless information that we wouldn’t want to leave out.
 This is what will actually help equip a person to USE what they learn in the real world, even in other areas of life and ultimately in a future profession.
 For now, we include all of these Core Connections for free.

 IS THIS A CORE CURRICULUM?

 It can be used as such (we advise adding math).
 However, it is so much MORE than a core curriculum.
 Campfire Curriculums was originally designed to be used as an extracurricular to fill a void in the homeschooling community, but it was just too priceless to not include Core Connections, since it covered all school topics in such a beautiful way!
 So after we put out a few units, we also started to add in Core Connections!
 Therefore, we get to continue to filling that void in the homeschool community while ALSO serving as core (all-in-one units) for a large percentage of our customers.
 You can do either!
-It offers something that is completely missing in the homeschooling world: extracurricular job shadowing, skills enhancement, and life awareness from home.
-High schoolers had no way to access anything like this before.
+It offers something that is completely missing in the homeschooling world: job shadowing, skills enhancement, and life awareness from home.
+High school students had no way to access anything like this before.
 Elementary children had nothing that could really and truly spark their passions as they shared with their family.
 We specifically made it open-and-go so that FATHERS could get involved and bond with their children—just like in days of old as they sat around a campfire.
 There really is NOTHING else like this.
 We use REAL professional contributors, and we combine it all into a very Charlotte-Mason inspired approach (which means lots of experiential learning and loads of fun while you’re at it).
 Job/skill shadowing and life enhancement from home… there’s nothing else like it.